 The locations of sites previously recorded during this project had been plotted on 7.5' U.S.G.S. topographic maps using the DeLorme 3-D Topoquads computer program.
 Other sites were plotted by uploading GPS coordinates into Google Earth and overlaying the image on the appropriate topographic map.
-Topographic maps used include the Saginaw, Shields, and Alicia quadrangles.
+The site location map included in Appendix B includes portions of the Alicia, Bridgeport, Saginaw, and Shields quadrangles.